 The unveiling in 1997 of BA’s new, and now ill-fated, brand identity was an act of 1990s excessive indulgence.

 BA, with the assistance of the BBC, held an outside broadcast from 25 locations around the world.
 It featured the unveiling of new aircraft liveries by BA and its franchises and subsidiaries at locations such as Heathrow, Munich, Seattle and Victoria Falls.
 And as if that wasn’t enough, it was also supported by events such as fireworks at Sydney Harbour.

-Whilst it was intended to be a full repositioning of the airline, it of course became famous for the “World Images” aircraft tail fins and the adverse reaction to them from certain quarters.
+It was intended to be a full repositioning of the airline.
+It of course became famous for the “World Images” aircraft tail fins and the adverse reaction to them from certain quarters.

 The unveiling of the new corporate identity was also supported by a new TV advertising campaign “The world is closer than you think.” featuring a new version of The Flower Duet remixed by Dave Stewart.